dorgonman/HorizonUIPluginDemo/readme.md

 	New: [UHorizonWidgetFunctionLibrary] ContainWidgetType

-	New: Implement UHorizonButtonUserWidget::NativeOnFocusReceived for Button_Main focus
+	New: [UHorizonButtonUserWidget] Implement UHorizonButtonUserWidget::NativeOnFocusReceived for Button_Main focus

-	BugFix: bFocusOnHovered should trigger OnButtonFocusDelegate && OnButtonFocusLostDelegate
+	BugFix: [UHorizonButtonUserWidget] bFocusOnHovered should trigger OnButtonFocusDelegate && OnButtonFocusLostDelegate

-	New: Implement HorizonTileView
+	New: [HorizonTileView]

+	Refactor: [HorizonFlipbookWidget] Inherited from UImage instead of UCanvasPanel

+	Refactor: [UHorizonFlipbookWidget] Use SlateAtlasData for SourceUV and SourceSize, so we don't need to bake at editor time anymore